rido0809ja/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 One combination per line
 The output should be alpha ordered, starting with aa Do not print oo
-Your script file should contain maximum 64 characters
+Your script file should contain maximum 64 character

+13-print_float: Write a script that prints a number with two decimal places, followed by a new line.

+The number will be stored in the environment variable NUM.

+s